Teacher Education Program (TEP)

 POSSIBLE EDUCATION COURSES: EDUC 140: Introduction to Teaching; EDUC 200: Educational Psychology; EDUC 215: Diversity in the Classroom; and EDUC 316 Strategies for Teaching Mathematics in the Elementary Classroom (elementary candidates only).

-The following requirements must be met prior to admission to the TEP and maintained throughout the program:
+The following requirements must be met prior to admission to Teacher Candidacy and maintained throughout the remainder of your program:

-1. Achieve an overall grade point average of 2.5 or better;
+- An overall grade point average of 2.5 or better

-4. Complete an application for admission to the Teacher Education Program;
+- Completed and satisfactory application for admission to the Teacher Education Program

 NOTE: Candidates who already hold a bachelor’s degree and are seeking to fulfill requirements for certification and licensure must adhere to the same requirements as degree seeking candidates.